jaredhaight/TailscaleLogAnalyticsIngestor/README.md

 Events will be in Log Analytics under the table name "TailscaleEvents_CL".
 You can change this by adjusting the log analytics table name setting detailed below.
 Log analytics will automatically add "_CL" to the end of this string.

 # Configuration
 You can set the following configuration values either in appsettings.json or via environment variables.
+Note that environment variables take precedence over the JSON configuration.

 It is recommended that you store these values in a secure manner, especially the Workspace and Webhook keys.

 | Setting | Default | JSON Path | Environment variable Name |
 |---------|---------|-----------|---------------------------|